privilegeescalation/.org/content/stories/humble-beginnings.md

 I promised myself from that moment forward -- that I would do everything in my power to see to it that no other determined transgender person would ever be limited by their body again.

+A mind truly is a terrible thing to waste, and our blatant lack of transgender support that was busy wasting minds was about to meet it's opponent.

+## Read More

+Read Kris Nóva's [founder's statement](/kris-nova).